algolia/algoliasearch-zendesk/crawler/README.md

 > [!IMPORTANT]
 > This crawler is deprecated.
-The crawler used by [Algolia's connectors](https://dashboard.algolia.com/connectors) is hosted [here](https://github.com/algolia/data-ingestion-connectors/tree/main/connectors/custom/zendesk-js).
+The ingestion is now performed by [Algolia's connectors platform](https://dashboard.algolia.com/connectors).

 # Indexing crawler